doublewelp/Kink.bundle/README.md

 # Installation

 Get the the bundle folder, stick it in your Plex plugin folder [https://support.plex.tv/hc/en-us/articles/201106098-How-do-I-find-the-Plug-Ins-folder-].
+Remember to rename the Kink.bundle-main folder to Kink.bundle.

 Restart Plex if you don't see the new agent.
 You must use a Movie type library for it to appear.

 # FAQ